There are many factors to consider when you buy a house. Price...location...school district...type of loan...

 Here's the skinny on Mello Roos:

-Understanding Mello Roos is especially important if you are new to the area, and come from a part of the country that doesn't have the same kinds of rules, regulations, taxes, and requirements as California.
+Understanding Mello Roos is critical if you're new to the area, and come from a part of the country that doesn't have the same kinds of rules, regulations, taxes, and requirements as California.

-You don’t find Mello Roos in every state, but you do in California, so if you’re planning to live in this great state, it’s best to understand what they are, so you can be informed before you commit to your purchase.
+You won't find Mello Roos in every state, but you will in California, so if you’re planning to live in this great state, it’s best to understand what they are and how they might impact you before you commit to your purchase.

 Mello Roos are specific types of districts.
 They were established by the state as a way to get additional funding.
 Their real name is Community Facilities Districts (CFD), and they help pay for public services and public works.
 They can be used by cities, counties, special districts, school districts, and joint powers authorities.

-While it might sound confusing, it is actually just a way of getting additional revenue dollars to make improvements in a particular location.
+While it might sound confusing, it's actually just a way of getting additional revenue dollars to make improvements in a particular location.

-Mello Roos got its name because the original authors of the legislation creating these districts were Senator Henry J. Mello and Assemblyman Mike Roos.
-Their joined names are what people most commonly associate with these types of districts, but no matter what people call them, they are used to bring in additional money for public projects and improvements.
+Together their names form what people most commonly associate with these types of districts, but no matter what people call them, they are used to bring in additional money for public projects and improvements.

 How Does a CFD Affect House Shopping?